aweymo/base/cv.md

 (teaching resources shared for access and re-use; created as part of librarian’s __Teaching__ area of responsibility)

+- *Adobe Premiere Transcript Workshop* [Open educational resource for University of Idaho faculty, staff and students on using Adobe Premiere to generate transcripts.
+The workshop explains how to edit the transcript material, export or convert to captions.]
+2025,<br>
+[https://aweymo-ui.github.io/premiere_transcripts/](https://aweymo-ui.github.io/premiere_transcripts/){:target="_blank" rel="noopener"}

 - *Adobe PDF Accessibility Remediation Workshop* [Open educational resource for U of I staff, faculty and students for manually remediating PDF documents using Adobe Acrobat.]
 2025,<br>
 [https://aweymo-ui.github.io/remediate_pdfs](https://aweymo-ui.github.io/remediate_pdfs){:target="_blank" rel="noopener"}